 She said, “Your signet and your cord, and your staff that you are holding.”

 He gave them to her, and slept with her, and she conceived by him.
 19 She got up and went away, took off her veil, and put on her widow’s clothes.
-20 Judah sent the young goat at the hand of his friend, the Adullamite, to receive the pledge from the woman’s hand, but he didn’t find her.
+20 Judah sent the young goat at the hand of his friend, the Adullamite, to receive the pledge from the woman’s hand, but he did not find her.
 21 Then he asked the men of her place, saying, “Where is the prostitute, that was at Enaim by the road?”

 They said, “There has been no prostitute here.”

 22 He returned to Judah and said, “I haven’t found her, and also the men of the place said, ‘There has been no prostitute here.’ ”

 24 About three months later, Judah was told, “Tamar, your daughter-in-law, has committed prostitution.
 Moreover, she is with child by prostitution.”

-Judah said, “Bring her out, and let her be burned.”
+Judah said, “Bring her out, and let her be burned to death.”
 25 When she was brought out, she sent to her father-in-law, saying, “I am with child by the man who owns these.”
 She also said, “Please discern whose these are—the signet, and the cords, and the staff.”

 Pharez and Zarah Borne to Tamar

 27 During her labor, twins were in her womb.
 28 While she labored, one of them put out a hand, and the midwife took a scarlet thread, put it on his hand and tied it, saying, “This one came out first.”
 29 As he drew back his hand, his brother came out, and she said, “How you have broken yourself through!”
 Therefore his name was called Perez.
-30 Afterward his brother came out, who had the scarlet thread on his hand, and his name was called Zerah.
+30 Afterward his brother came out, who had the scarlet thread on his hand, and he was given the name Zerah.